Eliana Buenrostro

 Pedro A Freire

-His fields are critical theory, Latinx studies, and global labor studies.
-Within these fields, he is interested in radical political economy, unequal exchange, world systems, dependency theory, imperialism, and anti-imperialism.
-His research seeks to understand the unique conjuncture of Latinx workers in the Inland Empire in relation to workers in the global South.
-He is generally interested in the radical potentiality of a 21st-century socialist internationalism between the Latinx workers in the global North with Third World labor movements in the global South.
+His academic interests revolve around critical theory, Latinx studies, and global labor studies, with a focus on critical political economy, unequal exchange, world systems, dependency theory, imperialism, and anti-imperialism.
+His scholarly inquiry aims to comprehend the distinctive position of Latinx laborers in the Inland Empire in relation to laborers in the global South in this present conjuncture of logistics and rentier capitalism.
+His primary interest lies in exploring the transformative potentiality of a 21st-century socialist internationalism that unites Latinx workers in the global North with radical labor movements in the Third World.

-He has conducted qualitative research for the Latino and Latin American Studies Research Center and the Inland Empire Labor and Community Center.
-He has taken a leading role as part of a transnational labor survey with almost 500 respondents with the Latino and Latino American Studies Research Center and the Universidad Nacional Autónoma de México (UNAM) on Mexican migrant labor in the Inland Empire.
-He has also conducted various interviews with workers across different economic sectors in the Inland Empire region, ranging from caregivers to service sector workers to warehouse workers and logistics workers.
+He has been actively involved in qualitative research through his work with the Latino and Latin American Studies Research Center and the Inland Empire Labor and Community Center.
+Notably, he has played a leading role in a transnational labor survey with nearly 500 respondents, conducted in collaboration with the Latino and Latino American Studies Research Center and the Universidad Nacional Autónoma de México (UNAM), focusing on Mexican migrant labor in the Inland Empire.
+Additionally, Pedro has conducted numerous interviews with workers across different economic sectors in the Inland Empire region, including caregivers, service sector workers, warehouse workers, and logistics workers.

-Pedro’s interest in questions of Latinx labor struggles stems from his steadfast study of critical theory and his experience as the son of Ecuadorian and Taiwanese migrants and his participation in labor struggles in New York City and California.
-His goal is to become a professor at a major research university.
+Pedro’s research interests are deeply rooted in his personal background as the son of Ecuadorian and Taiwanese migrants and his involvement in labor struggles in New York City and California.
+He aspires to become a professor at a major research university.
+He is an associate editor and member of the editorial board for the Journal of Labor and Society, formerly known as WorkingUSA.

 Morayma Flores-Higinio